ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 {NOTE: }

-This approach is similar to HR Manager and customers in the example given [above](../../../server/security/authentication/certificate-management#authorization-levels-in-client-certificates).
+This approach is similar to the HR Manager and Customers certificates in the example given [above](../../../server/security/authentication/certificate-management#authorization-levels-in-client-certificates).
 It enables developers to control access levels by configuring client certificates.

 {NOTE/}